What Should Out-of-State Buyers Know Before Buying a Panama City Beach Condo?

 Financing Can Be Different for Condos

 Financing a condo is not always the same as financing a single-family home.
 Lenders may need to review the condo project itself, not just the buyer.
-Fannie Mae’s condo project review guidance explains that lenders performing a Full Review must make sure the condo project meets applicable eligibility requirements.

 That means buyers should involve their lender early, especially if the property is intended as a second home, vacation property, or investment property.